dnif-archive/trigger-clicksend/README.md

 ### Call

-Allows for placing a call to a specified number with0 a message, error, warning etc.
+This function places a call to a specified number with a custom message against an observerd event .

+### Input
+- Contact person's mobile number
-- input : the custom message to be sent
+- The custom message to be sent for the event
+- The event(example $SrcIP)
 ### Example
 ```
 _fetch * from event where $Intel=True limit 1